thegetty/quire-docs/content/learn/tutorial.md

 2. Save the change, and check the preview in your browser.
 You will notice the text has been formatted for you.

 {{< q-class "box tip" >}}
-- [A complete Markdown reference](/documentation/fundamentals/) is available in the “Fundamentals” chapter of this guide, but for quick rules and tips, refer to our [Markdown cheatsheet](/resources/cheatsheet/).
+- [A complete Markdown reference](/documentation/fundamentals/) is available in the “Fundamentals” chapter of this guide, but for quick rules and tips, check out this [Markdown Cheatsheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf).
 {{< /q-class >}}

 For more specialized features (especially images, multimedia, and citations), Quire extends Markdown’s capabilities with a set of {{< q-def "shortcodes" >}}.